Stay productive and engaged from anywhere

 Modern work needs modern tools

-Slack’s founding team included two fully remote members working with colleagues who were split between two offices in two different countries, so remote work is in our DNA.
+Slack’s founding team included two fully remote members working with colleagues split between two offices in two different countries, so remote work is in our DNA.

-We rely on channels, the space in Slack where work is organised and where you can message the whole team, just a small group or individuals, provide updates, share files, receive organisation-wide announcements and plenty more.
+We rely on channels, the space in Slack where work is organized and where you can message the whole team or just a small group or individuals, provide updates, share files, receive organization-wide announcements and plenty more.

-Many companies, including Slack, have channels for almost everything, from individual projects to entire teams.
-For example, just because you can’t walk down the hall to the finance department, that doesn’t mean that you’re out of luck or left digging for the right person.
-Simply go to the #help-finance channel to drop your question in or ask for a private direct message back.
-The team has transparency in relation to requests and urgency, and can address things efficiently.
+Most companies, including Slack, have channels for almost anything, from individual projects to channels representing entire teams.
+For example, when you can’t walk down the hall to finance you aren’t out of luck or left digging for the right person.
+Simply go to the #help-finance channel, drop in your question or ask for a private direct message back.
+The team has transparency around requests and urgency and can address things efficiently.

 Another common concern among many remote teams: How am I going to know what everyone is working on?
-Does this mean more meetings, leaving me with less time to do work?
-Many remote teams take the opportunity to increase transparency and decrease unnecessary meetings.
+Does this mean more meetings, giving me less time to do work?
+Many remote teams use the opportunity to increase transparency and decrease unnecessary meetings.
 For example, you can hold a daily stand-up meeting right within Slack.
 It’s interactive, easy to set up and will get your team aligned quickly.

-Channels are also where you take action regarding your work – hitting deadlines, giving approvals, reviewing documents and more.
-Public channels, for example, are a great way to keep people informed of progress without the need for regular meetings.
+Channels are also where you take action on your work—hitting deadlines, giving approvals, reviewing documents and more.
+Public channels, for example, are a great way to keep people informed of progress without the need for a regular meeting.

-Effective remote work extends beyond software, of course, and into optimising your physical space and well-being.
+Effective remote work extends beyond software, of course, and into optimizing your physical space and well-being.

-All in all, there’s no reason to feel as though you don’t have control over your schedule or your work – it just may take some adjustments.
+In all, don’t feel like you don’t have control over your schedule or your work, it just may take some adjustments.

 4. Staying visible